 – Habitat: Green moray eels can be found in various habitats, including rocky shorelines, coral reefs, mangroves, tidal creeks, harbors, areas over sand and mud bottoms, and among seagrass beds.
 They reside in waters shallower than 100 feet (30 meters).

-Read more : Top 9 Animals Elected To Office In The United States
+Read more : Top 10 Smallest Butterflies In The World

 – Behavior: These eels are solitary and nocturnal, meaning they are active at night and rest during the day.
 During the daytime, they are sedentary or sit-and-wait predators, while at night, they are more active, hunting through the reef for their meal.